benauyoung/linkedin_networker/README.md

-# LinkedIn Networker
+# EVENT CONNECT

-A full-stack web application for LinkedIn networking events with QR codes.
+A full-stack web application for professional networking events with QR codes.
 Built with React for the frontend, Node.js with Express for the backend, and MongoDB for the database.

 ## Features

-- **Event Creation**: Organizers can create LinkedIn networking events with name, date, and location details
+- **Event Creation**: Organizers can create professional networking events with name, date, and location details
 - **QR Code Generation**: Each event has a unique QR code for attendees to scan
 - **Registration**: Attendees scan QR codes to access a registration page
 - **Attendee Information**: Collects name, email, and LinkedIn profile from attendees
-- **Post-Event Networking**: After the event, attendees receive emails with links to connect with other attendees
+- **Post-Event Networking**: Access the list of attendees after the event for networking opportunities
 - **LinkedIn Integration**: Easily connect with individual or all attendees via LinkedIn
 - **Robust MongoDB Integration**: Optimized database connections for serverless environments with auto-fallback to in-memory database
 - **Error Handling**: Comprehensive error handling with clear user feedback and fallback mechanisms